Who we are looking for

 It is advisable to prepare the CV, personal statement/covering letter before starting to complete the online form.

-Interviews at UCL and Loughborough will take place in February 2018 (date TBC)
+Interviews at UCL and Loughborough will take place in April/May 2018 (date TBC)

 Please note: Recruitment is handled separately by UCL and Loughborough.
 Note that we do not accept applications outside of the main recruitment phases or by CV only.
 Please note the short listing process for applications for self-funded places may take longer than the main recruitment process.

 Most students on the LoLo CDT programme are funded by the Engineering and Physical Sciences Research Council (EPSRC).
 In general the criteria for EPSRC funding require a connection with the UK that enables indefinite right to reside in the UK.